Who I am

 I want to help people say goodbye.
 A good ‘bye…not a horrible, painful, somber one.
 Unless it is—as it was with my friends Amy and Sue.
 But even there, I feel certain that there was beauty and grace and love.
 I want to be sure none of the good ever gets lost when someone’s life ends.

-I do this through consulting, coaching, facilitating difficult conversations between people (let’s face it, we are never taught to talk to each other about this stuff!), legacy crafting and obituary writing, and soon, I’ll be hosting some very interesting, sacred and irreverent events designed to help shift how we see death and dying.
+I do this through consulting, coaching, facilitating difficult conversations between people (let’s face it, we are never taught to talk to each other about this stuff!), legacy crafting, story telling, and obituary writing, and soon, I’ll be hosting some very interesting, sacred and irreverent events designed to help shift how we see death and dying.
 I also am an advocate for alternative wellness modalities that bring ease from small and big discomforts, such as essential oils and, in some cases, medical cannabis.

 For some reason, this work has chosen me.
 I used to say that death had chosen me, but I think it’s life choosing me to help make aging, death and dying different (dare I say “easier?”) for people who find it harder than just about anything else.